AuthurWhywait/AuthurWhywait.github.io/_posts/2022-04-10-hierarchical_clustering.md

 Convert the `xlsx` file containing the original data to a `csv` file, and then read it.

-A xlsx file may contain several sheets, then we can use  `index_col`, while the index of sheets start from `0` as well.
+A xlsx file may contain several sheets, then we can use  `index_col`, while the index of sheets starts from `0` as mentioned before.

 > For example, in the codes below, we choose the second sheet in the `xlsx` file and convert it to a csv file.